Plank theorems and their applications: a survey: Tarski's plank problem

-In what follows, we let $a_j=w(P_j)/2$ and we use $u_j$ to denote a vector of length $a_j$ that is perpendicular to the boundary hyperplanes of $P_j$.
+In what follows, we let $a_j=w(P_j)/2$ and we use $u_j$ to denote a vector of length $a_j$ that is perpendicular to the boundary hyperplanes of $P_j$ (sometimes called the \textit{width vector} of $P_j$).
 The whole proof essentially relies on two lemmas and then proceeds by contradiction.
-Here is the first lemma. \begin{lem} Let $u$ be a vector of norm $a/2$ with $a<w(C)$.
-Then, the intersection $(C-u)\cap(C+u)$ contains a homothetic image of $C$ with a homothety ratio $(w(C)-a)/w(C)$, where $C\pm u$ is the translation of $C$ by the vector $\pm u$. \end{lem}
+Here is the first lemma. \begin{lem} Let $u$ be a vector of norm $a/2$ with $a<w(C)$, and let $m$ be the midpoint of a longest chord in $C$ parallel to $u$ (if several longest chords exist, pick any one of them).
+Then, the intersection $(C-u)\cap(C+u)$ contains a homothetic image of $C$ with center of homothety $m$ and homothety ratio $\kappa=(w(C)-a)/w(C)$. \end{lem}

-\begin{proof} Consider vectors in $C$ that are parallel to $u$.
-Suppose the longest goes from $y$ to $z$, has length $\ell$ and midpoint $m$.
+In the above, $C\pm u$ is the translation of $C$ by the vector $\pm u$.
+As this is a simple geometric statement, one may be convinced of its veracity by looking at \cref{fig:hom}.
+We still give a full proof below for completeness.
+Also, if the longest chord that is parallel to $u$ is not unique, the midpoint $m$ is not uniquely determined, but the lemma holds for any such choice of chord, and the subsequent corollaries only need this type of existence statement.

+\begin{proof}[Proof of \cref{lem1Bang}] Let the chosen longest chord in $C$ parallel to $u$ have endpoints $y$ and $z$, and length $\ell$.
+(If there are several longest chords parallel to $u$, choose any one; the argument below does not change.)
 Under these hypotheses, we may write $u=a(z-y)/2\ell$.
 If $x\in C$, then the point